 Fertility treatment is not a single hurdle, but rather a series of hurdles where each has to be completed before proceeding to the next.
 This can make it a tiring process full of highs and lows that many describe as a “roller coaster” ride of emotions.
 The first part of the cycle tends to commence with optimism and hope and after a big build-up and a lot of medical attention, embryos are transferred and then there is a long and anxious wait.
 If there is no pregnancy, many experience an emotional crash.

 Waiting for results is often the most difficult part of the process and this can be a time of sensitivity and vulnerability.
 Feelings of excitement and optimism may be tempered by the possibility of impending bad news.

 The coping response that seems to work best for most people during treatment is one of realistic optimism.
 You will want to be optimistic enough to have the energy you need for pursuing treatment, but not so optimistic that you find yourself emotionally devastated if treatment isn’t successful this cycle.

 Patient Support Groups

 Be reassured, there are others out there that have been through this before and have survived.
 Once you are further down the track you might feel that sharing your own experiences of the fertility journey could help others (or just yourself even).
-There are a number of support groups available within Australia and locally.
+There are a number of counselling and support groups available within Australia and locally.